Site Search

 Enjoying a quick coffee break

 After several years of unadulterated fun and madness at Guinness, Anna became marketing director and then a board director for a luxury bathrooms and aromatics company in Mayfair.
-Some years later she established her own PR and Marketing consultancy with clients in luxury travel, retail, hotels and spas.
+Some years later she established her own PR and marketing consultancy with international clients in luxury travel, retail, hotels and spas.